Code Generation

 and generate_file

 blocks.
-When inside one of those blocks it has the same semantics as describe above, with the exception that it will have access to locally scoped data like the let
+When inside one of those blocks it has the same semantics as described above, except that it will have access to locally scoped data like the let

 namespace.